alpizano/cracking-the-coding-interview/README.md

 # Cracking the Coding Interview
 ## Interview Questions
-I will be devising my own solutions/algorithms to various questions in the "Cracking the Coding Interview" book by Gayle Laakman.
+I will be devising my own solutions/algorithms to various questions in the "Cracking the Coding Interview" book by Gayle Laakmann McDowell.
 Yes, there is a solutions page however, my approach will be to code from scratch avoiding the solutions until many hours have passed (or I become frustrated enough :stuck_out_tongue_winking_eye:)

 I feel creating the repository and pushing my progress to the remote repo aids in staying consistent, is doing many algorithmic-type leetcode style problems can be very draining for some and the progress can halt fast if there isn't enough stimulation.
 Thanks for checking out this repository!